IELTS Writing Task 2 sample answer (band score 8-9)

 Furthermore, the academic styles of most educational institutions and their lack of laboratories also reveal how our education is based on a traditional memorise-and-pass approach.
 Most education institutions have a scarcity of proper laboratories and necessary equipment for pupils to learn the practical aspects of studying.
 For instance, at our high school, we had to attend at least five theoretical physics classes each week while only one practical class for the same period.
 This lack of emphasis hindered our opportunity to experiment and learn the practical aspects of the lessons that were taught in our classes.
 It was as if we were supposed to read, memorise and pass the exam, and the practical aspect of our learning was the least important element of our education.

 In conclusion, the way our educational institutions run and the syllabuses they follow, along with societal expectations from students evidently show that our education emphasises too much on teaching facts and information and not so much to teach us practical aspects of those facts and information.
-It is expected that our education system would be reorganised to emphasise more on practice, exploration and investigation.
+It is expected that our education system will be reorganised to emphasise more on practice, exploration and investigation.

-Sample Answer 2:
+Sample Answer 2: [Disagreement]

 In education, the balance between learning facts and acquiring practical skills has become a contentious topic.
 While some argue that too much time is devoted to learning facts at the expense of practical skills, I strongly disagree with this perspective.
 I believe that both aspects are covered nowadays, and the modern education system offers a well-rounded education, complementing each other to foster critical thinking, problem-solving abilities, and overall academic excellence.